SofiyanIfren/pytube/README.md

 $ pytube http://youtube.com/watch?v=9bZkp7q19f0 --list
 ```

 Finally, if you're filing a bug report, the cli contains a switch called ``--build-playback-report``, which bundles up the state, allowing others to easily replay your issue.
+Or not !